You are hereHome > Finding My Community

 The Africana Center is comprised of nationally and internationally recognized scholars and educators, socially conscious intellectuals, and students representing each of Cornell’s undergraduate and graduate schools and colleges.

-The American Indian Program
+The American Indian and Indigenous Studies Program

 The American Indian Program (AIP) at Cornell University provides a unique combination of educational, social and cultural opportunities to Native students studying at the University.
 Our first commitment is to facilitate students' academic success and address their cultural needs.
 Native student organizations, such as NASAC, AISES, IGSA, and NALSA allow students to develop leadership and organizational skills.
 The Program offers student support services, American Indian Studies courses, community outreach, and more.